 This whole situation makes me frustrated.
 It makes me angry.
 It upsets me that so many people out there, living with hypothyroidism, are receiving a sub-standard quality of treatment, because of this.
 Many patients don’t even realise they’re inadequately treated.
 They’re also diagnosed with Depression, Fibromyalgia, Chronic Fatigue Syndrome, Acid Reflux/GERD/GORD, amongst many other things and they think they have all these separate conditions, when in reality, they could well be being caused by an inadequately treated thyroid problem, and not being on the medicine right for their needs.

-My acid reflux, depression, hormonal migraines and chronic fatigue all went after a being on NDT for a while.
+My acid reflux, depression, aches and pains and chronic fatigue all went after being on NDT for a while.
 I now just take my NDT each day and I need no other medicine.
 No antidepressants or anti-anxiety meds, no acid reflux meds, no pain killers.

 If you don’t feel well on T4-only medicine such as Levothyroxine and Synthroid (to name just two), or have been diagnosed with more than just an underactive thyroid, or you have other symptoms or ailments, maybe a doctor hasn’t even taken seriously, please get a full thyroid panel blood test done, and check your thyroid levels.
 Most importantly, your Free T3 and Free T4, although Reverse T3, TPOAB and TGAB are also very beneficial to test.